FAQs

 Concessionality may include lower than market interest rates, longer loan maturity, as well as longer and more flexible grace periods before the payment of principal and/or interest is due.

-As a small organisation, we have a limited ability to respond to all requests for information.
+We have a limited ability to respond to all requests for information.

 Before contacting us, please ensure your investment opportunity is Australian-based and relates to renewable energy, energy efficiency and/or low emissions technology.
 It should also be ready for commercialisation.